cscart/docs/en/user_guide/addons/customer_to_vendor_communication/index.rst

 * read and answer messages on the **Messages** tab in their accounts.

-Communication between Vendors and Administrators
+Communication Between Vendors and Administrators
 ++++++++++++++++++++++++++++++++++++++++++++++++

 The **Message center** add-on allows vendors and marketplace owners to communicate with each other on the **Vendors → Message center** page.
 This is useful in case if: